NorthStateSoftware/NorthStateFramework-csharp/README.md

 -----------------------------
 * If you wish to build the documentation you must first install Doxygen.
 * Open the solution
-* Right click on the Documentation project and choos build.
+* Right click on the Documentation project and choose build.

 Using NSF
 =========
 NSF is a framework contained in a dll for inclusion in projects that require state machine behavior.
 To start using the NSF, reference the NorthStateFramework.dll within you're project.
-For an in-depth totorial on using NSF see the WorkingWithNorthStateFramework document contained in the solution.
+For an in-depth tutorial on using NSF see the WorkingWithNorthStateFramework document contained in the solution.

 Contributing to NSF